-- Act as the central contact point for all staff to discuss any safeguarding concerns - Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children - In the case of Children in Care, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher. - Liaise with other agencies and professionals in line with Working together to safeguard children - Ensure that locally established procedures are followed and making referrals to other agencies, including Early Help and Specialist Childrens Services (SCS) as necessary - Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school's part in Early Help / Child in Need / Child Protection plans - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2016) - Further details about the role of the DSL can be found in 'Keeping Children Safe in Education' 2016, part two.
+- Act as the central contact point for all staff to discuss any safeguarding concerns - Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children - In the case of Children in Care, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher. - Liaise with other agencies and professionals in line with Working together to safeguard children - Ensure that locally established procedures are followed and make referrals to other agencies, including Early Help and Specialist Children's Services (SCS) as necessary - Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school's part in Early Help / Child in Need / Child Protection plans - Be available for staff in the school to discuss any safeguarding concerns as needed. - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2022)

+Further details about the role of the DSL can be found in 'Keeping Children Safe in Education' 2022, Annex B.

-5.2 Members of Staff
+Members of Staff